dnalencastre/diatomite/README.md

 Message passing serialization is a bit awkward.

 Next steps:
-1. Create test scripts, with as close to full code coverage as possible.
+1. Create test scripts, with as close to full code coverage as possible.t
 2. Reporting of component status through the API
 3. Improve shutdown process
 4. Improve rf analyser tap naming